 Under section 432 of the Energy Independence and Security Act of 2007 (EISA 432) (42 U.S.C. § 8253(f)), agencies are required to annually benchmark their metered buildings covered under these energy and water efficiency management requirements.
 These building-level findings may be used to provide a weather normalization adjustment to the agency-wide Btu/Gross Square Foot performance metric in the current reporting year.
-Agencies may receive an adjustment to the energy intensity goal performance metric (Btu/Gross Square Foot) to normalize for weather based on locality-specific benchmarking findings for individual buildings (Implementing Instructions for Executive Order 13834 Efficient Federal Operations (page 9))
+Agencies may receive an adjustment to the energy intensity goal performance metric (Btu/Gross Square Foot) to normalize for weather based on locality-specific benchmarking findings for individual buildings.